Isikapowers/rails-engine/README.md

 ## Description

-"Rails Engine" is a Rails-based API which mimics an e-commerce platform (continued from "Little Esty Shop Project/Repo) reporting tool as an API.
+"Rails Engine" is a Rails-based API which mimics an e-commerce platform (continued from [Little Esty Shop Project/Repo](https://github.com/Isikapowers/little-esty-shop.git) reporting tool as an API.
 Users can query and store merchants and items, and retrieve information about an item's merchant, or a list of a merchant's items.
 Users can also run one of several "business intelligence" endpoints to do rich reporting using ActiveRecord queries.

 ## Learning Goals
 - Practice building API endpoints for both RESTFUL and non-RESTFUL.